marcelkorpel/hyperdeck-rc/README.md

 locked and changing the timeline or, worse, unintentionally pressing 'Clear timeline' will result in unwanted behaviour).

-## Saving the timeline
+## Saving and opening the timeline

-Not implemented (yet).
+After you created a timeline, press the Save button to save the current timeline.
+If you want to load a previously saved timeline, just click the Open button and select a file.
+Please note that after connecting the Hyperdeck, one should always press 'Clear timeline' before opening a timeline file, otherwise you might get messages about clips not being found and your playlist will not be correct.

 Please bear in mind that once you pull the power chord of the HyperDeck, your timeline will be erased.
 After a power-up the HyperDeck will reset the timeline to its initial state (i.e., the above mentioned possibly alphabetically sorted list).

 # Disclaimer